Ashmin-Bhujel/backend-2025/checkpoints/README.md

 ## Setting up the project

-The goal is to setup a basic project and install required dependencies.
+The goal was to setup a basic project and install required dependencies.

 - [x] Create an account for [MongoDB Atlas](https://cloud.mongodb.com/) (An online service for MongoDB).